Estancia Cameron Lodge - Chile

 8:00 a.m.
 Breakfast is ready.

 Power: The Lodge has diesel-generated 220-volt electricity.
-A power plug adapter and a voltage converter is required for U.S devices.
+A power plug adapter and a voltage converter are required for U.S. devices.

-Communications: Free Wi-Fi is available in the living room and dining area.
+Communications: Complimentary Wi-Fi is available in the living room and dining area.
 Guests often use WhatsApp for outside calls.

 Appetizers at the Lodge